 What about punctures/repairs along the route?

 Each cycle will have two fully equipped vans as repair units that follow behind the cyclists.
 If you have a puncture all you have to do is pull in to the side of the road and they will fix the puncture and give you a lift back up to the peloton.

 What about food & drink throughout the day?

-Cycle4haiti will provide refreshments (drinks, sandwiches, bananas, bars etc) along the route at 5 designated stops each day.
-There is also an official Lunch stop after roughly 60km.
+Cycle4haiti will provide refreshments (drinks, sandwiches, bananas, bars etc) along the route at designated stops.
+There is also an official lunch stop after roughly 60km.
 The lunch stop is 30min.
 Drinks, sandwiches, soup, tea & coffee are provided at lunch.

 Where is the start area?

 The starting location for Dublin is Barnhall Rugby Club Lexlip.
 All starting points will be clearly stewarded on the morning of the cycle.